abbidabbers/pokemon/README.md

 expanded Pokédex.
 Our datasets use information retrieved from [PokéAPI](https://pokeapi.co), a public database of Pokémon-related data with an API interface.
-However, our package is not a wrapper package for the API, as it solely contains the datasets automatically available to the user.
+However, our package is not a wrapper package for the API because it only contains the datasets automatically available to the user.
 Our goal in creating this package is to make a design that allows users to view and easily interact with extensive Pokémon-related data without being forced to collect it themselves because no such